FAQs

 For more about our charity efforts, please click the Charity tab at the top of the page.

-• We have a new ticket request policy starting in the 2023/24 season.
+Here is the new ticket request process for all matches, starting in the 2024/25 season.

 1. When Manchester City gives us a game order window, we will email that time frame out to all current members.
 Tickets can only be ordered in the game ticket window—not before or after.
 Be aware, City usually gives tight windows and do not allow exceptions.

-2. Members can request tickets for any match, home or away, for any competition, by emailing us at newyorkskyblues@gmail.com.
+2. Members can request tickets for any match, home or away, for any competition, by emailing us.
 Members can make requests only for themselves—no exceptions—but they can request more than one ticket, provided that everyone in your party is a current, paid member of the New York Sky Blues.

 4. Once the supporter receives their link, they have 48 hours to pay.
 Failure to pay within this time frame means the ticket will be withdrawn.
 (Again, no exceptions.)